 Spring Training History

-Goodyear Ballpark opened in 2008 as the spring home of the Cleveland Indians.
-The Cincinnati Reds moved there in 2009.
+Goodyear Ballpark opened in 2009 as the spring home of the Cleveland Indians, now the Cleveland Guardians.
+The Cincinnati Reds moved there in 2010.